incizdmr/qatar-f1-pred-2025/README.md

 # F1 Qatar 2025 GP Prediction — Performance Modeling Using Weighted Z-Scores

-This project predicts driver performance for the 2025 Qatar Grand Prix using a custom z-score–based weighted performance index.
+This project predicts driver performance for the 2025 Qatar Grand Prix using a custom weighted performance index based on z-score.
 It combines historical performance features (qualifying, race pace, sprint results, Qatar-track performance) into a single normalized score that ranks drivers and visualizes competitive insights.

 ---
 ## Main Insights